“I’m starting to remember who I was before you convinced me I was worthless.”

 He has difficulty cooperating with others.

-If a guy frequently changes jobs, is unemployed most of the time, or prefers to have a job where he works for himself, it could be a sign that he has difficulty working or cooperating with others.
-Take note if he always has an excuse for not taking part.
+If a man often changes jobs, is unemployed most of the time, or prefers to work for himself, it might be a sign that he has trouble working or getting along with others.
+Notice if he always has a reason for not participating.

 He has “attachment swings”.